bolowoyo/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Instructions
 **Your words here**

+Creating the Packer File

+The terraform file creates the following resources:

+- Create a virtual network and subnet in the Resource Group ( The resource group, i previously created.
+Made the reference in the tf file)
+- Creates a network security group, with some explicitly defined allow and deny rules
+- Creates a network interface
+- Creates a public IP
+- Creates a load balancer
+- Creates a virtual machine availability set
+- Creates virtual machines.
+-   Referenced the packer image in my resource group
+-   Creates managed disks for my virtual machines

 - Virtual machine count can be modified by changing the vm_count variable in the variables.tf file
 -